What Minimalism Is, What It Isn't, and Why It Can Benefit Your Life

 6. Minimalism only works for young single people.

 Funnily enough, I wasn't a minimalist when I was young and single.
-I was busy buying stuff I couldn't afford and racking up a lot of credit card debt.
+I was busy buying stuff I couldn't afford and creating a bunch of credit card debt.

 I had several reasons to start practicing minimalism when my children were young: we wanted to live on one salary, we were overrun by toys, and I needed to break a bad habit of binge shopping and purging.

-I would say that the more people who live in your house, the more benefits you will notice from minimalism.
+I would say that the more people who live in your house, the more benefits you'll notice from minimalism.
 And there are certain ways in which minimalism is really important for children.

 But anyone can be a minimalist – the young, single, location-independent person, the parent with young children or teenagers, and the soon-to-retire downsizer.
 The minimalist choices for each won't look the same, because what they each value at that point in life is different.